bin456789/reinstall/README.en.md

 >
 > If the script was run by mistake, you can run `bash reinstall.sh reset` before rebooting to cancel the reinstallation operation.

-- Username `root`.
-The script prompts for a password.
-If left blank, a random one is generated.
+- The script prompts for a username and password.
+If left blank, will use `root` and random password.
-- When installing the latest version, the version number does not need to be specified.
+- If no version specified, will install the latest version.
 - Maximizes disk space utilization: no boot or swap partitions.
-- Automatically selects different optimized kernels based on machine type, such as `Cloud` or `HWE` kernels.
+- Automatically install optimized kernel based on machine type and vendor.
 - When installing Red Hat, you must provide the `qcow2` image link obtained from <https://access.redhat.com/downloads/content/rhel>.
 You can also install `qcow2` of other RHEL-based OS, such as `Alibaba Cloud Linux` and `TencentOS Server`.
 - After reinstallation, if you need to change the SSH port or switch to key-based login, make sure to also modify the files inside `/etc/ssh/sshd_config.d/`.
+- To ensure a faster reinstall, the new system will not be updated during the process.
+Please update the system manually after reinstallation.

 ```bash
 bash reinstall.sh anolis      7|8|23